Get those spices organized for easy cooking.

 Repeat the same way as above.

-Pour content of old spice jug into the new glass mason jar.
+Pour the content of the old spice jug into the new glass mason jar.

-Peel the sticker off, and put it onto the glass mason jar.
+Peel the sticker off, and put it in the glass mason jar.

 Step five: Place all the jars and mason jars where they need to go.